 This measures the proportion of patients who received adjuvant chemotherapy for stage III colorectal cancer that required an overnight hospital admission for severe acute toxicity.
 Severe acute toxicity was determined from International Classification of Diseases, 10th revision (ICD-10) diagnosis codes in HES-APC.
 This includes, for example, gastrointestinal toxicities such as diarrhoea and vomiting, and haematological toxicities such as anaemia and neutropenia.
-The methodology for developing and validating the coding framework for identifying severe acute toxicity is described in detail <a href="https://example.com/here-new-received-adjuvant-chemotherapy for stage III colorectal cancer that required an overnight hospital admission for severe acute toxicity.
+The methodology for developing and validating the coding framework for identifying severe acute toxicity is described in detail here.

 Any planned or unplanned admissions requiring an overnight stay, from administration of the first cycle of chemotherapy up until 8 weeks after the last cycle of chemotherapy, were examined to identify International Classification of Diseases, 10th revision (ICD-10) diagnosis codes from the severe acute toxicity coding framework.
-Toxicities corresponded to at least Grade 3 according to the Common Terminology Criteria for Adverse Events (CTCAE) dictionary.
+Toxicities corresponded to at least Grade 3 according to the Common Terminology Criteria for Adverse Events (CTCAE) (CTCAE) dictionary.